-Develop and implement a public participation Communication strategy developed, including plan to facilitate authentic communication with a process for regular, credible reporting to the our community and provide the opportunity for community and implemented by December the public to have input into the decisions that affect them.
+Develop and implement a public participation Communication strategy developed, including plan to facilitate authentic communication with a process for regular, credible reporting to the our community and provide the opportunity for community and implemented by December the public to have input into the decisions that 2014. affect them

-Support and encourage Country Health SA in developing, implementing and maintaining a youth program.
+Support and encourage Country Health SA in Successful annual youth event. developing, implementing and maintaining a vouth program.
 Participate in YP Youth Workers Network and annual youth event.